petenelson/wp-any-ipsum/readme.txt

 == Upgrade Notice ==

-= v1.5.0 June 19, 2015 =
+= v1.6.0 September 18, 2015 =
-* Action 'anyipsum-filler-generated' is fired after either the shortcode or API generates any custom filler (useful for logging)
+* Added WP-CLI support for generating posts.
+Try 'wp help any-ipsum generate-posts' for more info
+* Fixed a bug with sentence mode generating a random number of sentences

 == Frequently Asked Questions ==